iamehran/OpenProjects/Contributing.md

 ## Have you found some awesome repositories participating in Hacktoberfest? if not:

 Add your Code/Projects to specific folders created for you, if your desired folders are not found you can always create a folder.
-Solve Good Questions and put them in right Folder and also mention Questions at top of the code.
+Solve Good Questions if not projects and put them in right Folder and also mention Questions at top of the code.
 > NOTE: Check out `issues` labelled as `Hacktoberfest` and start contributing!
 ## Submitting a pull request